Shemitah, Chapter 1: Forbidden Melachot During the Shemitah Year

 E. Ketzirah and betzirah (grain and grape harvest)

 It is permissible to harvest grains, grapes, fruit, and collect crops for household needs only and in small quantities.
 For fruit harvest of trees belonging to the Otzar Beit Din, see Chapter 6, §A.9.

 - Agricultural actions performed for non-agricultural purposes, such as removing soil for construction or clipping branches for sechach are permitted, provided that the goal is clear and the act is performed in a different manner than usual (shinuy).

-- Pruning for non-agricultural reasons is permitted only if: (1) done in a different manner than professional pruning and (2) in a way that is not the best for the tree.
+- Pruning for non-agricultural reasons is permitted only if: (1) done in a different manner than professional pruning and (2) in a

 There is a dispute whether a Jew is allowed to lease his fields to a gentile during the shemitah year, who then works the fields.
 That is: does the prohibition relate to the object (cheftzah)— is it the land belonging to a Jew that needs to rest (and then it is also forbidden for a gentile to work it)?
 Or is there a personal prohibition (gavra) for Jews to work the land; however, if a gentile works it for his own purposes, it is not forbidden.
 See Shabbat Ha'aretz, 1:2, §2; 4:30, §4.

 Ibid., 1:1, §3–4.
 See (ibid.) the dispute on whether a Jew is permitted to lease his field to another Jew whom he suspects will work the soil: does the prohibition relate only to the lease/worker, or also to the field owner?